 Professor Collier is available in Room 119G to answer questions on organization, presentation, content, etc., daily throughout the duration of the course.
 He will also be available Monday and Wednesday evenings in the Couch Lab beginning at 7pm.

 You should avail yourself of the resources of the course (listed under Support Services) and also meet with the course consultants (Mr. Kevin Baron, Mr. Doug Fraser, and Prof. Chris Levey) during the term.

 You will be working in a team throughout this course.
-You need to ensure that the written works reflect only the efforts of your team and that you reference all sources using the methods described in the Dartmouth booklet 'Sources, Their Use, and Acknowledgment,' which can be found online at www.dartmouth.edu/~writing/sources/.
+You need to ensure that the written works reflect only the efforts of your team and that you reference all sources using the methods described in the Dartmouth booklet 'Sources and Citations at Dartmouth'.